oliver-wilson-dev/website/README.md

 The workflow for this project largely follows the git flow methodology.

-1. Branch off of `develop`
+1. Branch off of `master`

 2. Do whatever work needs to be done in `feature branch`

-3. Create a PR against `develop`
+3. Create a PR against `master`

    - The [PR github action](./.github/workflows/PR.yaml) will be ran against the `feature branch`
    - If the action passes, then the PR can be merged

-4. Repeat steps 1 - 3 as many times as desired, ideally we release in small deltas often, but sometimes we might want to merge in a few PRs before we create a release candidate.

-5. When `develop` contains the changes you want to release, create a PR from `develop` against `master`, once this is merged (you could have also done the merge locally and pushed, but ideally we'd never push to `master` from a development machine).
-Once merged, the [release github action](./.github/workflows/release.yaml) will run, which builds the application and deploys it to the Google Cloud Platform.
+4. Once merged, the [release github action](./.github/workflows/release.yaml) will run, which builds the application and deploys it to the Google Cloud Platform.